svn2233/Using_R_Google_Data_Analytics_Capstone_Project/Google_ Capstone_ Project_R.md

 ### Key takeaways

-    [] Casual customers use the bike share services more from Friday-Sunday than weekdays.
-While members uses the services more consistently during the week.
+* Casual customers use the bike share services more frequently from Friday to Sunday, with higher usage on weekends compared to weekdays.
+On the other hand, members use the services more consistently throughout the entire week.

-    [] Casual riders prefer docked bikes than members as no members used docked bikes.
-Members use more classic bikes and electric bikes than casual.
+* Casual riders tend to prefer docked bikes over members, as no members use docked bikes.
+However, members show a preference for classic bikes and electric bikes compared to casual riders.

-    [] Casual riders like electric bikes the most followed by classic than docked.
+* Among the bike options, casual riders prefer electric bikes the most, followed by classic bikes and then docked bikes.

-    [] Members prefer classic bikes than electric bikes.
+* Members, on the other hand, prefer classic bikes over electric bikes.

 ### Recommendations

-    [] Introduce a “happy hour” format where during the non busy hours especially during the weekend are at a discounted rate this will increase ridership during the slow days and slow times thus increasing ridership.
+* Implement a "happy hour" format where discounted rates are offered during non-busy hours, especially on weekends.
+This strategy aims to increase ridership during slower periods, thereby boosting overall ridership.

-    [] Introduce a reward base system for memberships like a free ride every 10 rides during a month.
-Also have special discounts for members.
-These suggestions will entice members to stay members and casuals to sign up.
+* Introduce a reward-based system for memberships, such as offering a free ride for every 10 rides taken within a month.
+Additionally, provide special discounts exclusively for members.
+These initiatives will incentivize existing members to remain loyal and attract new customers to sign up for memberships.

-    [] Offer a one time discount for casuals to sign up for new membership.
+* Offer a one-time discount for casual customers to encourage them to sign up for a new membership.
+This promotional offer can act as an incentive for casual riders to become members.

-    [] Offer a referral system like once a person refers someone they get X number of rides free.
+* Introduce a referral system where individuals receive a certain number of free rides for every successful referral.
+This referral program will not only increase membership sign-ups but also encourage existing members to refer friends and family.